Jaredslocker21/yourcommunity/README.md

 The Website logo was was taken from Adobe Stock and a license wsa purchased for up too 500,000 views.

-The hero image was taken from Adobe Stock and a license wsa purchased for up too 500,000 views.
+The hero image was taken from Adobe Stock and a license was purchased for up too 500,000 views.

+Default Member image taken from Adobe Stock and a license was purchased for up too 500,000 views.

 ## Technolgies